enricojr/tbInvestigatorAnalysis/README.md

 A few paths are hard-coded here and there.
 If things go wrong, the very first thing to check (and eventually modify) are the hard-coded paths.
-In particular, make sure that the raw data paths point to the correct eos/ location Suggestion 1: create an external output/ folder, since all output paths are hard-coded to write into such folder Suggestion 2: create a cfg/ folder, since all configuration file paths are hard-coded to read/write into such folder
+In particular, make sure that the raw data paths point to the correct eos/ location Suggestion 1: create an external output/ folder, since all output paths are hard-coded to write into such folder Suggestion 2: create an external cfg/ folder, since all configuration file paths are hard-coded to read/write into such folder

 ####### 1 - FOLDER STRUCTURE